 You have two options for where to sew merit badges.

-- Right sleeve: The first, less common option, is to sew up to six merit badges onto the right sleeve of a long-sleeved uniform shirt.
-Long-sleeved uniforms aren’t seen very often these days, but if a Scout owns one, he may put up to six patches, in rows of two, above his right cuff (see below).
+- Right sleeve: The first, far less common option, is to sew up to six merit badges onto the right sleeve of a long-sleeved uniform shirt.
+Long-sleeved uniforms aren’t seen very often these days, but if Scouts own one, they may put up to six patches, in rows of two, above their right cuff (see below).
 Long-sleeved uniforms were much more common in past generations.

 - Merit badge sash: Most Scouts will choose this option.
 The Guide to Awards and Insignia says you’re limited to a “maximum of three per row as shown, no limit.”
 You couldn’t fit more than three in a row anyway.
 As for the badges’ order on the sash, there’s nothing specified.
 Most Scouts will simply add them as they earn them.
 Others like to separate the Eagle-required ones (those with a silver border) in some way.

 No minimum number